 I was happy with that and continued riding with renewed energy.
-At the same time, I decided I would write a blog to follow the progress of my last year - an older adult amateur trying to rebuild confidence has a certain (limited) audience, but I would be doing it with Ralph (who has a much larger one!), a truly special and funny horse with many mental and physical quirks to go along with his honest and genuine nature.
-I also wanted to document and remember this final season; my memory aint what it used to be!
+At the same time, I decided I would write a blog to follow the progress of my last 'season' as my competitive career winds down - an older adult amateur trying to rebuild confidence has a certain (limited) audience, but I would be doing it with Ralph (who has a much larger one!), a truly special and funny horse with many mental and physical quirks to go along with his honest and genuine nature.
+I also wanted to document and remember these days; my memory aint what it used to be!

 Before the year could begin, a spanner was thrown in the works - in December Ralph had a couple of 'episodes' where he exhibited stiffness and some incoordination.
 I've decided the blog will go on; this is horses after all, and anyone in the game for any length of time knows it's not all sunshine and red ribbons (or even the "well, at least I finished" mauve one for 10th place).